magento/knowledge-base/src/troubleshooting/general/download-fails-because-of-changes-in-composer.md

 To work around it:

-1. Change your version of Composer to enable you to download the Magento software by doing any of the following:
+1. Change your version of Composer to enable you to download the Adobe Commerce software by doing any of the following:
-    * Downgrade Composer using the following command:    ```php    composer self-update 1.0.0-alpha11    ```
+    * Downgrade Composer using the following command: `composer self-update 1.0.0-alpha11`.
-    * Upgrade Composer to a version later than November 26, 2015:    ```php    composer self-update    ```
+    * Upgrade Composer to a version later than November 26, 2015: `composer self-update`.
-1. Delete your Magento 2 directory and subdirectories.
+1. Delete your Adobe Commerce directory and subdirectories.
-1. Try the download again using either `[composer create-project](https://devdocs.magento.com/guides/v2.3/install-gde/composer.html)` or `[git clone](https://devdocs.magento.com/guides/v2.3/install-gde/prereq/dev_install.html)` .
+1. Try the download again using either `[composer create-project](https://devdocs.magento.com/guides/v2.3/install-gde/composer.html)` or `[git clone](https://devdocs.magento.com/guides/v2.3/install-gde/prereq/dev_install.html)`.
-1. After successfully downloading the Magento software, update Composer:    ```php    composer self-update    ```
+1. After successfully downloading the Adobe Commerce software, update Composer: `composer self-update`.